 Despite being in the high arctic close to the Greenlandic inland ice a few small parts of this huge land in north-east is remarkable fertile.
 We plan to stay and explore the most interesting area of those.
 One of the last updated (in 1978) maps we have brought with us still have big white areas with the letters “Unexplored” on.

-We are in early July month, and despite we saw that winter had not left the southern land when flying northwards passing Fleming Fiord and that it is milder some places further north.
+We are in early July month, and despite we saw that winter had not left the southern land when flying northwards passing Carlsberg and Fleming Fiord and that it is milder some places further north.
 So, after several hours in the air The Twin Otter set us off in one of those places; the land of Hold With Hope.

 We plan to stay in tent and old trapper huts that is spread all over the land from Liverpool Land in the south up to Skærfjorden in the north.
 We have brought kayaks for travel along the shores when the ice break up later in the summer.
 From the 1908 to 1960 Norwegian and Danish fur trappers used the north-east Greenland making a living out of acquire mainly Arctic Fox pelts.
 They had base stations and small simple satellite stations (“out stations”) as small as approximately 2×2 or 2x3m spread out on the land.
 Some of the buildings still exists and some are in ruins.